stclib/STC/README.md

     FVec_drop(&vec); // free memory
 }
 ```
-A "better" way to write the same code is:
+An alternative and often preferred way to write this code with STL is:
 ```c
 int main(void) {
     c_auto (FVec, vec) // RAII - specify create and destruct at one place.